 This area contains information about epilepsy.
-Amongst the entries are:
+Among the entries are:

-- Discussion group this is a new initiative launched in February 2006 and is described further on page XX of this issue of EPIGRAPH
+- Discussion group this is a new initiative launched in February 2006 and is described further on page 9. - ILAE Worldwide Resource Directory, a searchable database of the EIC collection of 1,500 epilepsy-related publications and videos held in Zurich.
+This database is updated regularly in collaboration with the EIC.
+Almost all of the videos and documents have now been copied into digital format.
+One of the videos is available for online ordering as a trial run.

-- ILAE Worldwide Resource

-Directory.
-This is now complete.
-It is a

-searchable database of the EIC collection of

-1500 epilepsy-related publications and

-videos held in Zurich.
-This database is

-updated regularly in collaboration with

-the EIC.
-Almost all of the videos and

-documents have now been copied into

-digital format.
-One of the videos is

-available for on-line ordering as a trial run: Epilepsy brochures.

-A section of 10 brochures about epilepsy have been copied and put on line, some of the brochures have been translated into four languages.
-It is planned to post further selected items, eventually to have 50-100 documents on the site.

-- An International AED
+- Epilepsy Brochures.
+Ten brochures about epilepsy have been copied and put on line, some of the brochures have been translated into four languages.
+It is planned to post further selected items and eventually to have 50-100 documents on the site. - An International AED Database, compiled by Bob Fisher, is posted which allows members to view a comprehensive list of antiepileptic drugs (with generic and proprietary names) that are available around the world.
+The database can be searched by brand name, generic name and/or in which country certain medications can be found. - The proposals of the ILAE taskforce on classification and terminology. - Details of future ILAE congresses and meetings with links to relevant Web sites and in some cases on-line registration.

-Database, compiled by Bob Fisher, is posted which allows members to view a comprehensive list of antiepileptic drugs (with generic and proprietary names) that are available around the world.
-The database can be searched by brand name, generic name and/or which country certain medications can be found. - The proposals of the ILAE task force on classification and terminology. - Details of future ILAE congresses and meetings with links to relevant websites and in some cases with on-line registration. - Global campaign section presents details of the ILAE/WHO/IBE global campaign, and links to the WHO website. - · ILAE reports section which contains copies of various current ILAE reports. - · ILAE annual report section contains the current annual report. - 'Hot topics' section has been inaugurated and commissions for new articles in place.
-This section aims to provide a short authoritative summary of clinical topics with links to recent EPILEPSIA papers. - · Links section has been inaugurated and provides links (via a click on the mouse) to other professional organizations (list is in process of compilation). - Selected scientific articles.
-This section contains a searchable selection (by the Information Officer) of important papers on epilepsy published each month (about 10 articles each month).
+- Global campaign section presents details of the ILAE/WHO/IBE global campaign and links to the WHO Web site. - ILAE reports section which contains copies of various current ILAE reports. - ILAE annual report section contains the current annual report. - 'Hot topics' section has been inaugurated and commissions for new articles are in place.
+This section aims to provide a short authoritative summary of clinical topics with links to recent Epilepsia papers. - Links section has been inaugurated and provides links (via a click on the mouse) to other professional organizations. - Selected scientific articles.
+This section contains a searchable selection (compiled by the Information Officer) of important papers on epilepsy published each month (about 10 articles each month).

-Chapter section
+Chapter Section